 Read MoreMore than 35 cities currently report an increase in murder and violence over the past year.
 New York is no exception, with an increase of 9 percent in murders and growing concerns about the growth of gang violence in particular.
 The reasons for the increases are being argued among experts, but some believe that more guns and greater police scrutiny are leading to emboldened criminals.
 Some cities have even seen murders increase by fifty percent or more.
 Gang violence is getting a lot of attention from authorities in New York and beyond.
 Rivalries between organized street gangs, frequently over turf for drug sales, has contributed to the spike in gang violence.
 Outside of organized gang activity, however, some police officers are reporting that younger men in poorer neighborhoods are turning to violence to resolve everyday disputes as well.
 With a laser focus on murder and cutting down on street violence,…

 Read MoreThe mere thought of being questioned by the police can be incredibly unnerving.
-That is why knowing your rights in this situation can greatly help you determine what you should or should not say or do and how to best protect your rights until you have the opportunity to meet with a New York criminal defense lawyer.
-The most important thing to keep in mind if you are being questioned by law enforcement is that you have the absolute right to refuse to answer questions.
+That is why knowing your rights in this situation can greatly help you determine what you should or should not say or do and how to best protect your rights until you have the opportunity to meet with a NYC criminal defense lawyer.
+You Have A Right to Refuse To Answer The most important thing to keep in mind if you are being questioned by law enforcement is that you have the absolute right to refuse to answer questions.
 This right exists whether or not you have been placed under arrest.
 In addition, the right to remain silent exists whether you have been read your Miranda warnings or not.
-Some people believe that they are doing the right thing by complying with a request to answer questions posed by the police; they think that somehow they are required to answer questions or that answering…
+You Have A Right to Refuse To Remain Silent: Use It!
+Some people believe that they are doing the right thing by complying with a request to answer…

 Read MoreIf you are arrested and accused of a crime, the process can be very frustrating and overwhelming.
 Your natural instincts may kick in and you may try to avoid being arrested.
 Any action on your part that makes the arresting officer believe that you are intentionally avoiding being arrested, even if not violently, could cause you to face an additional charge known as resisting arrest.
 To the best of your ability, you must try to avoid any additional criminal charges by complying with the officer.
 You will have the opportunity to discuss the circumstances of your arrest as well as the individual charges when you work with your New York criminal defense attorney.
 Try to remain calm and act in a non-threatening manner.
 Keep in mind that besides the possibility of the police adding resisting arrest to your charges, fighting with the police has the potential to be extremely dangerous.…